FasterSpeeding/Alluka/docs/usage.md

 The local "scope" will either be the current thread, an async event loop (e.g. asyncio event loop), an async task or an async future.

-While child async tasks and events will inherit the local client, child threads will not.
+While child async tasks and futures will inherit the local client, child threads will not.

 ```py
 --8<-- "./docs_src/usage.py:144:150"